How to Price Art Right Is a Universal Challenge for Visual Artists

 They think since they have cut the gallery 50% commission out of the deal that they should lower the price to encourage the sale.
 Discounting direct sales is a bad idea for many reasons.
 First and foremost, you are giving yourself an intentional pay cut.
 Why would you want to take money from your pocket?

-Secondly, cutting rates is bad for your reputation, for the integrity of your pricing, especially to those who paid top dollar.
+Secondly, cutting rates is bad for your reputation, for your pricing’s integrity, especially to those who paid top dollar.
 Think about how you would feel to know someone else is buying your work at some steep discount to your full price.
 You put your best-paying customers into a position of feeling betrayed, or like a fool, or both.
 No matter what, it leads to ill feelings and distrust.

 There Are Viable Alternatives to Discounting As a Sales Tool